 The purpose of the Center for Unhindered Living is to let people know that you do not have to live the way other people say you do.
 You do not have to participate in social conformity.
 You do not have to be controlled by the institutions which perpetuate the myths of our society – schools, churches, governments, and the institutions of modern medicine.
 You can be autonomous, you can be free and unhindered.

 Just because I don’t believe in “school” doesn’t mean I don’t believe in education.
-My children got a wonderful education at home.
-They read and used math on a daily basis, and they had a life.
-They had jobs, mad money, did interesting things with educational value, they got up when they waned to and went to bed when they wanted to, went out with their friends, and they think of creative ways to make money with their own businesses.
+My children are getting a wonderful education.
+They read and use math on a daily basis, and they have a life.
+They have jobs, make money, do interesting things with educational value, they get up when they want to and go to bed when they want to, go out with their friends, and they think of creative ways to make money with their own businesses.
 They are learning foreign languages because they want to, and reading history because it’s interesting.
 It’s a great way to live.
-They watched the other kids in the neighborhood walking to school in the mornings or getting off the bus in the afternoon, and they felt sorry for those kids because of how they were being forced to live.
+They watch the other kids in the neighborhood walking to school in the mornings or getting off the bus in the afternoon, and they feel sorry for those kids because of how they are being forced to live.

-My children did not go to school, but they learned.
+My children do not go to school, but they learn.
 I have freed them from the prison the “experts” constructed for them, and set them on the path of true knowledge.
-My children were not required to learn certain facts or get certain grades or study certain subjects or learn to look at life a certain way.
-I wanted them to form their own ideas based upon their own observations and experiences, not based upon what others have discovered or believe.
+My children are not required to learn certain facts or get certain grades or study certain subjects or learn to look at life a certain way.
+I want them to form their own ideas based upon their own observations and experiences, not based upon what others have discovered or believe.
 I see that they are learning.
 They both read, use math on a daily basis, they think, they question, they feel, they experience.

 Do I WANT my children to participate in the college system?
 No, not really, but I will honor their wishes.
 It’s their life, and they have a right to make their own choices.
 I am encouraging my children to think outside the box, so to speak, to develop new and innovative ways of making a living.
 My own observations tell me that working for an employer is a dead end, has many drawbacks.
 You must work at the times the employer specifies, not when its convenient for you.
 You can only work the number of hours the employers is willing to pay you for.
 You can only do the one kind of work the employer hired you for, and you can be fired at any time.
 This does not seem like a good state of affairs.
 It would seem that providing your own income is a better way to ensure success and job satisfaction.